-- Using expertise and/or specialized training, the nurse providing care to the pediatric hematology and/or oncology population identifies personal learning needs and develops and maintains the nursing standards & competencies of their facility's assessed level of care as delineated in the documents "Practice Standards and Competencies for Nurses Providing Pediatric Cancer Care in Atlantic Canada" and "Practice Standards and Competencies for Nurses Providing Pediatric Non-malignant Hematology Care in Atlantic Canada" [Appendix II] - Note: it is recommended that the delivery of cancer and serious hematological disorder care be limited to a small number of nurses to maintain expertise; if there are nurses who are not experienced, but willing to care for a child/adolescent there must be a commitment to gaining additional education, information and support to provide that care.
-Education may be provided through 'just in time' telephone consultation as care for an individual child/adolescent proceeds, and participation in education sessions and other learning opportunities. - Provides documentation required for shared care - Participates in applicable pediatric hematology and oncology continuing education including available hematology or oncology education modules; attendance at the annual APPHON/ROHPPA conference and other APPHON/ROHPPA education sessions is encouraged - Completes and maintains APPHON/ROHPPA required qualifications for pediatric chemotherapy administration [Appendix III] - Designation as a certified oncology nurse [Certified Pediatric Hematology/Oncology Nurse (CPHON/CPON), or Certified Oncology Nurse (Canadian)/CON(C)] is encouraged - Family Care Coordinator [FCC] at the Sub-Specialty centre contacts the community nurse by phone and provides a summary of relevant patient and family information, protocol information and clear guidelines for nursing care Communication and documentation of each Sub-Specialty care visit will be provided to the home community and will include purpose of visit, assessment, interventions and outcomes
+- Using expertise and/or specialized training, the nurse providing care to the pediatric hematology and/or oncology population identifies personal learning needs and develops and maintains the nursing standards & competencies of their facility's assessed level of care as delineated in the documents "Practice Standards and Competencies for Nurses Providing Pediatric Cancer Care in Atlantic Canada" and "Practice Standards and Competencies for Nurses Providing Pediatric Non-malignant Hematology Care in Atlantic Canada" [Appendix III] Note: In locations where the number of children and adolescents with cancer and serious hematological disorders is small, it is recommended that the delivery of care be limited to a small number of nurses to maintain expertise; if there are nurses who are not experienced, but willing to care for a child/adolescent there must be a commitment to gaining additional education, information and support to provide that care.
+Education may be provided through 'just in time' telephone consultation as care for an individual child/adolescent proceeds, and participation in education sessions and other learning opportunities - Provides documentation required for shared care - Participates in applicable pediatric hematology and oncology continuing education including the Association of Pediatric Hematology/Oncology Nurses (APHON) Chemotherapy Biotherapy Provider course, , attendance at the annual APPHON/ROHPPA conference, and other APPHON/ROHPPA education sessions is encouraged - Completes and maintains Chemotherapy Administration Standards and Competencies [Appendix IV] - Designation as a certified oncology nurse [Certified Pediatric Hematology/Oncology Nurse (CPHON/CPON), or Certified Oncology Nurse (Canadian)/CON(C)] is encouraged - A case manager at the Sub-Specialty centre (Family Care Coordinator [FCC] at the IWK and Provincial Pediatric Oncology Nurse Coordinator at the Janeway) is a registered nurse with expertise in the treatment and supportive care of pediatric hematology/oncology patients.
+They act as the key contact for patients and families as well as health professionals in the shared care facilities.
+The case manager provides the applicable community health professionals with a summary of relevant patient and family information, protocol information and clear guidelines for nursing care.
+Ongoing communication and documentation of each Sub-Specialty care visit will be provided to the home community and will include purpose of visit, assessment, interventions and outcomes, as well as plan of treatment and supportive care